 Our research has been featured in the popular press, news outlets, and more:

 - Manchester Museum of Science and Industry: an exhibit on Wonder Materials: Graphene and Beyond.
 “This ground-breaking show will combine science, art and history to reveal the inspiring story of one of the strongest, lightest and most conductive materials in the world.
-Made from a single, one-atom layer of carbon, graphene is invisible to the naked eye but has the potential to change the world in a host of areas from energy and electronics to healthcare and mobile phones.” (from the press release)
+Made from a single, one-atom layer of carbon, graphene is invisible to the naked eye but has the potential to change the world in a host of areas from energy and electronics to healthcare and mobile phones.”

 - Lady Paragons: a podcast on women in science, technology, engineering, and math.
 Listen to Pinshane discuss what it’s like to try to image single atoms while contaminant atoms chase her “like a cloud of bees”.